taishi-sama/cooking_unit_converter/README.md

 Can convert volume to weight and vice versa for flour, water, sunflower_oil, salt, sugar, sugar_powder, rice, milk, honey, baking_powder, cocoa_powder, gelatin, condensed_milk

 Can convert amount to average weight and vice versa for eggs.

+Gallons(gals) from American version of imperial units.
+Pints(pt) from British imperial units.
+For American pints use liquid_pint and dry_pint.

+Teaspoons, tablespoons and cups are metric.

 See examples of usage in ./examples/*